Gipfel/PHP-Webinterface-MySQL/README.md

 # If you wanna use that project for yourself, please notice that:
 When using the Project, please overlook the MySQL Connections, or it won't work.
-In the CREATE.sql is the setup of the Tables for that Interface.
+In the .sql files is the setup of the Tables for that Interface.

 # Here you go!
 Have fun!